 Requests for transfer of graduate credit from another regionally- accredited institution must be evaluated and approved in writing by the appropriate program director.
 Depending on the degree requirements and the course content, the school reserves the right to deny its transfer.
 Requests for transfer of credit should be accompanied by an official transcript(s), course descriptions and syllabi.
-Up to six credit hours of transfer credit may be applied to a graduate degree program or Paralegal Program at Meredith subject to approval by the Program Director.
+The Paralegal Program will accept up to nine transfer credits (LEG-400, LEG-401, LEG-402, or their equivalents) subject to approval by the director.
 Up to three credit hours of transfer credit may be applied to the Graduate Add-on Licensure Program for Curriculum Instructional Specialist at Meredith subject to approval by the Program Director.
 The pre- requisite does not count toward this maximum.
 All transfer courses must carry a grade of B or better.
-Unless otherwise approved by the program director, transfer course(s) must fall within the six-year limit for program completion (starting when the first graduate-level course was taken, including transfer courses) or three years for the Paralegal Program.
+Unless otherwise approved by the program director, transfer course(s) must fall within the six-year limit for program completion (starting when the first graduate-level course was taken, including transfer courses).
+The Paralegal Program has a three-year completion window (starting when the first paralegal program course was taken, including transfer courses).

-Academic Status and Grades Grade Changes and Corrections
+Academic Status and Grades

+Grade Changes and Corrections

 A professor may make grade changes in consultation with the Department Head or Dean.
-Grades may not be changed later than the last class day in the semester following the term during which the course was taken.
+Grades may not be changed later than the last class day in semester following the term during which the course was taken.
 After a grade has been given, the grade cannot be changed on the basis of additional assignments completed after the semester is over (does not apply to an I grade).